tdnguyen04/JS-Widgets-Modal/README.md

-JS-Widgets is series of small projects that work on implementing popular design elements in real projects that may not come by easily encountering the first time
+JS-Widgets is series of small projects that work on implementing popular design elements in real projects that may not come by easily when I encounter the first time

 # Modal (window)